NotAShelf/notashelf.dev/apps/notashelf.dev/posts/insecurities-remedies-i.md

 impact of a compromised process but also improves resource management by isolating each instance's file system access.
-Although the impact of `DynamicUsers` on a service's exposure score is low, it is a very handy directive that you might consider if root privileges are not necessary for oyur service.
+Although the impact of `DynamicUsers` on a service's exposure score is low, it is a very handy directive that you might consider if root privileges are not necessary for your service.

 ##### SystemCallFilter